abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/azure-arm64-vm/_index.md

 ---
-title: Deploy a Java application on an Azure Linux Arm64 virtual machine
+title: Run Java applications on the Microsoft Cobalt 100 processors

 minutes_to_complete: 60